p2slugs/innovationproject/README.md

 3. guidance for running and reviewing code: the website can been viewed from this link http://99.88.196.26/.
 Click on the recipe request page and you will see a fill-in section.
 After clicking submit, a page redirect should occur where the name typed in should be stored.

 Linda
+1. tickets/cards: I completed the sign up form, and helped a little on solving issues with deployment.
+I learned from Ms. Trish Ladd's lectures and her templates to create a sign up page with html/css/js with our project's theme.
+Together with Eva, we found out specific files that needed to be added and Eva did the deployment.
+2. evidence of code:
+3. guidance for running and reviewing code:

+Sophie
 1. tickets/cards:
 2. evidence of code:
 3. guidance for running and reviewing code:

-Sophie 19/20
-1. tickets/cards: 1) Find out how to filter recipes with tags - successful; can check progress on recipes.html or the recipes page, 2) Clean up appearance of site and make main pages look similar - definitely made the website more aesthetically pleasing on the main pages, but some other pages (such as sign up and about us) did not match the css, thus -1pt.
-2. evidence of code: Check out [base.html](https://github.com/p2slugs/recipebox/blob/main/templates/base.html), [recipes.html](https://github.com/p2slugs/recipebox/blob/main/templates/recipes.html), and [overview.html](https://github.com/p2slugs/recipebox/blob/main/templates/overview.html) for my updates on the code.
-3. guidance for running and reviewing code: the website can be viewed at http://99.88.196.26/.
-The "recipes" page should feature a filtering system where you can select what you want to see based on meal types and

 Eva
 1. tickets/cards: I completed the the raspberry pi big ticket item, also helped with minor changes like adding in the about us pictures.
 I did a lot for getting the website able to run and it worked out in the end!
 I had to fix our Intellij problem, make an init.py, wsgi.py file, and edit the views.py file as well.
 I plan to get it running solely with the new way later on.